Twenty years ago today on April 4th, 1999, INeedCoffee.com went online with our first article. We are still here. Still brewing. Still posting.

 The first article went live on April 4th, 1999.
 Coffee History Primer was written by Ryan Jacobs.
 Ryan also taught me how to home roast coffee, which is as cool as it sounds, especially if you’ve never done it before.
 Home roasting became an important topic for several posts in the early years.

-In the first decade, INeedCoffee experimented with accepting content from many writers across many coffee related topics.
+In the first decade, INeedCoffee experimented with accepting content from many writers across many coffee-related topics.
 Some of the topics such as brewing tutorials, home roasting, and comics were popular.
-Whereas fiction, poetry, and travel articles weren’t, so we stopped publishing those topics.
+Whereas fiction, poetry, and travel articles weren’t.
+We stopped publishing those topics.
 Our agriculture section grew so big that we spun off that content to EcoFriendlyCoffee.org, which is still putting out new content every month.

 A photo of the Hearthware Precision roaster from 2000.